-JavaScript Data GridGrid Size
+JavaScript Data GridGrid Layout

 Under normal usage, your application should set the width and height of the grid using CSS styles.
 The grid will then fit the width you provide and use scrolling inside the grid to allow all rows and columns to be viewed.